gobabygocarswithjoysticks/car-code/rcdocs/remote_control.md

 * "control" switch with off under 1300 and on above 1700
 * "stop" switch with off under 1300 and on above 1700

+check "use rc"

+set "rc speed pin" to the pin connected to the receiver channel for the forward/backward joystick axis

+set "rc turn pin" to the pin connected to the receiver channel for the left/right joystick axis

+set "rc control pin" to the pin connected to the receiver channel for the "control" switch

+set "rc stop pin" to the pin connected to the receiver channel for the "stop" switch

+If you want the car to be able to drive without the remote, check "rc inactive until connected".
+If "rc inactive until connected" is checked, the car will be able to drive until the transmitter is first turned on.
+After that, until the car is turned off, it will stop if the transmitter is turned off or goes out of range.

+### How to use:
+When the "control" switch is on, the joystick on the transmitter's joystick can be used to drive the car.
+When the "control" switch is off, the joystick or buttons on the car can be used to drive the car.

+When the "stop" switch is on, the car will stop driving.

+If the transmitter is turned off or goes out of range, the car will stop driving.

 ---
 ## keyfob that can drive the car
 ### Description: